birdsgroup/bootstrap-based-node-scoring_-boons-/README.md

 |   +---Gene Expression Matrices
 	# extracted gene expression files for each tissue as provided by GTEx.
 	'''
-	Note: The example dataset on the Muscle Skeletal tissue provided in this directory is the single-tissue cis-eQTL data downloaded from GTEx open access V8 data repository.
+	Note: The example dataset on the Muscle Skeletal tissue provided in this directory corresponds to the single-tissue cis-eQTL data downloaded from GTEx open access V8 data repository.
 	'''
 |   +---Genes
 	# extracted list of genes for each tissue as provided by GTEx.